The Nordic-Ville of Bengal – Serampore of Hooghly

 Some notable places which you should visit are Henry Martin’s pagoda, Serampore College & William Carey’s cemetery.

-Even if you miss to visit the above two, Serampore College is a must visit for many reasons.
-The grand gothic structure with wide lanes flanked by greenery and lawns, started as a major center of education for the entire India.
+Even if you miss to visit the above two, Serampore College is a must-visit for many reasons.
+The grand gothic structure with wide lanes flanked by greenery and lawns started as a major centre of education for entire India.

 For a refreshing one-day tour, Serampore is a great place to explore.
 The authorities should work harder to make it a popular destination since there is no organized tour available for the place.

 The place has a lot of potentials to be developed as an educational tour destination and various govt supported photo walk engagements with media influence can really give a boost to the tourism of Serampore.